OffchainLabs/arbitrum-tutorials/packages/token-withdraw/README.md

-# token_withdraw Tutorial
+# token-withdraw Tutorial

-`token_withdraw` shows how to move ERC20 tokens from Arbitrum (Layer 2) into Ethereum (Layer 1).
+`token-withdraw` shows how to move ERC20 tokens from Arbitrum (Layer 2) into Ethereum (Layer 1).

-Note that this repo covers initiating a token withdrawal; for a demo on (later) releasing the funds from the Outbox, see [outbox_execute](../outbox-execute/README.md)
+Note that this repo covers initiating a token withdrawal; for a demo on (later) releasing the funds from the Outbox, see [outbox-execute](../outbox-execute/README.md)

 ## How it works (Under the hood)